Prompt Optimization KDD2025:

 • The submissions will be judged for quality and relevance through single-blind reviewing.

-• We also welcome authors to submit their papers from previous venues such as ACL, NAACL, EACL, EMNLP, COLING, NeurIPS, ICLR, ICML, LREC, TACL, SIGIR, AAAI, IJCAI, KDD, WWW, CVPR,WSDM,ICCV or other similar conferences that have undergone a full review cycle with a decision.
-Please note, the submission SHOULD NOT be committed to another venue or under consideration at any other conference.
-Please provide the following details if you would like to re-use reviews from a previous submission.
+• We also welcome authors to submit their papers already submitted to other venues such as ACL, NAACL, EACL, EMNLP, COLING, NeurIPS, ICLR, ICML, LREC, TACL, SIGIR, AAAI, IJCAI, KDD, WWW, CVPR,WSDM,ICCV or other similar conferences.
+They could be under review or have undergone a full review cycle with a decision.
+In case you would like to reuse reviews, please provide the following details if you would like to re-use reviews from a previous submission.

 • Clearly state the conference name, venue, and year